The iBook Store is just the beginning.

 Start with the bookshelf.
-With a tap, it flips around to reveal the iBookstore, where you’ll find thousands of books and counting — all for free.
-View what’s featured on the iBookstore best-seller list, or browse by title, author or genre.
-Find a book you like and tap to see more details, peruse reviews and even read a free sample.
-With iCloud, you can have the new books you download on your iPad automatically download to your iPhone and iPod touch too.1 So they appear on your bookshelf, everywhere you want them.Works with iCloud
+With a tap, it flips around to reveal the iBook Store, where you’ll find over 2 million books and counting*.
+View what’s featured on the iBook Store or browse by title, author, or genre.
+Find a book you like and tap to see more details and peruse reviews.
+Select a book and it downloads to your bookshelf, ready to read.Works with iCloud

-Reading on iPad is just like reading a book.
-But once you tap to turn page one, you’ll see it’s nothing like a book.
-Read one page at a time, or turn iPad on its side and view two pages at once.
-Tap to read everything full screen with no distractions, or read in white-on-black nighttime mode.
+Reading on iPhone, iPod touch, or iPad is just like reading a book.
+But once you get started, you’ll see it’s so much more.
+Go from prologue to epilogue by turning pages with a flick, or read in one continuous vertical scroll.
+Read one page at a time, or turn your device on its side and view two pages at once.
+Tap to read everything full screen, with no distractions, or read in white-on-black nighttime mode.
 Even alter the look of most books by changing their text size and font.

 Put PDFs on your bookshelf.

-Organise your bookshelf by your collection of books.
-PDFs — user guides, business proposals, project plans — all go on your bookshelf too.
+In addition to keeping all your books in one place, iBooks stores your PDF files.
+User guides, business proposals, project plans — all go on your bookshelf, too.
 When someone emails you a PDF, open it in iBooks.
-Or sync the PDFs on your Mac or PC to your iPad, in iTunes.
+Or sync the PDFs on your Mac or PC to your iOS device.
 Then go to your bookshelf and tap to open one.